-Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
-Financial Assets, which potentially expose the establishment to credit risk, comprise mainly of bank accounts and accounts receivable.

-Credit Risk Management
+Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other Credit Risk Management c.
+Interest Rate Risk

 The establishment's bank accounts are placed with high credit quality financial institution.
 The establishment manages credit risk with respect to receivables from customers by monitoring in accordance with defined policies and procedures.
 Credit risk is limited to the carrying value of financial assets in the balance sheet.